Home Insurance Coinsurance Clause: What It Is & How to Avoid Penalties

 • Set by the insurer in your policy terms

 Both ultimately reduce what you receive from a claim, but in very different ways.
-A deductible is predictable — you know exactly what you'll pay.
+A deductible is predictable, since you know exactly what you'll pay.
 A coinsurance penalty is a surprise that only surfaces when you file a claim and are found to be underinsured.
+Note that the average home insurance deductible rose 22% in 2025 alone, so this piece of the equation is getting more expensive on its own.

 For a deeper look at how deductibles affect your out-of-pocket costs, see our guide on home insurance deductibles explained.
-If your policy uses a percentage deductible, also check out percentage deductibles in home insurance for how those work.
+If your policy uses a percentage deductible, also check out percentage deductibles in home insurance for how those work, especially in wind and hail states.

 How to Calculate Proper Dwelling Coverage & Avoid Penalties

-Meeting the coinsurance requirement starts with accurately estimating your home's replacement cost value — not its market value, not your mortgage balance.
-Here's how to do it:
+Meeting the coinsurance requirement starts with accurately estimating your home's replacement cost value, not its market value and not your mortgage balance.
+Here's how to do it in today's market:

 Step 1: Calculate Square Footage × Local Build Cost

 Multiply your home's livable square footage by the average cost per square foot to build in your area.
-Local construction costs vary significantly — from around $125/sq ft in rural areas to $300+ in high-cost cities.
+In 2026, local construction costs vary significantly, from around $150/sq ft in moderate markets to $250 to $400+/sq ft in high-cost coastal metros and strict-code jurisdictions.
 Your insurer or a licensed contractor can provide a current local figure.

 Quick Example: